The ‘Shell Infrastructure Host’, also known as sihost.exe, is a system process that handles various visual aspects of the operating system.

 click on the Disable all button

 3. Launch Task Manager and switch to the Startup tab.
-Now, right-click on the apps you don’t want to run at startup and select Disable.
+Right-click on the apps you don’t want to run at startup and select Disable.

 select 'Disable'